12 Initiatives That Combine 3D Printing & Sustainability

 3D printing can be considered a greener manufacturing method because it allows for just the material needed to be consumed.
 By contrast to subtractive production techniques that by definition waste resources when producing.
 Some projects in the sector highlight this more ecological and sustainable aspect by offering multiple solutions for recycling our waste.
-On the occasion of World Earth Day today, we invite you to discover 12 projects that combine 3D printing and the environment, offering a more respectful alternative of producing for our planet.
+On the occasion of World Earth Day today, we want to invite you to discover 12 projects that combine 3D printing and sustainability, offering a more respectful alternative of producing for our planet.
 Of course, we hope to see the number of projects increase over the years!

 The ProtoCycler machine was developed by the Canadian company ReDeTec to reduce the amount of waste associated with 3D printing.
 After printing, the company realised that a lot of material was finally ending up in the garbage.
 It has therefore created an additive manufacturing solution that is also a recycling system: it allows to manufacture its own plastic filament from recycled waste or virgin granules.
 ProtoCycler is now able to recycle the majority of the most commonly used plastics on the market and should soon expand its range of materials.
 In the long term, the company hopes that this recycling system will replace plastic bins!